Road Trip Report Washington DC a.k.a Dossier: Mission Impossible Ghost Protocol Launch Event Part 2

 Having said that, all of the group agreed that what they loved about Ghost Protocol was that the courage the team displayed after being disavowed (which they all agreed never happens).
 The team really thinks through the problem (they have to).
 There is complexity, nothing is as it appears and the ex-spies indicated this aspect of the film is very realistic.

-Mr Major further went on to say that successful intelligence professional are those who are experts at being charming and building relationships.
+Mr Major further went on to say that successful intelligence professionals are those who are experts at being charming and building relationships.
 It is a people business where being a master recruiter is essential.

 I particularly admired Jonna Hiestand Mendez.
-Peter Ernest said, “she is the real Q.” As a member of the CIA’s Office of Technical Service she created, tested and released a lot of gadgets into the field.
+Peter Ernest said, “she is the real Q.” As a member of the CIA's Office of Technical Service she created, tested, and released a lot of gadgets into the field.
 But beyond that she was Chief of Disguise and an expert in clandestine photography.
-She certainly did not miss a beat as I tried to discreetly snap her photo at the cocktail party after the panel, this was the only photo I captured that she wasn’t looking directly at me!
+She certainly did not miss a beat as I tried to discreetly snap her photo at the cocktail party after the panel, this was the only photo I captured that she wasn't looking directly at me!

 There was a lively discussion between Jonna and Dale Shelton about the technology used in the Mission Impossible film.
-Mr. Shelton indicated their vision for the technology was to jump one generation ahead of some of the technology that exists today, however there were some items that are definitely fictional (or at least Ms. Mendez would not confirm their existence!).
+Mr. Shelton indicated their vision for the technology was to jump one generation ahead of some of the technology that exists today, however, there were some items that are definitely fictional (or at least Ms. Mendez would not confirm their existence!).
 Things like the gecko gloves and the contact lenses are fictitious, but the mask-making machine and 3D imaging concepts are “not bogus” according to Jonna!

 Later, a female reporter from NextMovie.com asked why women in the intelligence field depicted in Hollywood were always seductresses and vixens?
 She wondered if there are other roles for women in the field?
 Ms. Mendez said she teaches a Women in Espionage class as a lot of women in the field don't have a sense of their own history.
 She said there are a lot of smart women in the business, that in her day you had to be not only smart, but smarter, than the men you worked with.

-They all agreed the glass-ceiling had been shattered early in the intelligence community and that women are well-represented throughout the organization with the exception of field ops where they are still under-represented.
+They all agreed the glass ceiling had been shattered early in the intelligence community and that women are well-represented throughout the organization with the exception of field ops where they are still under-represented.
 Later David Major and General Kalugin told the reporter that Jonna was living proof of the success of women (despite the fact they both agreed, she was a vixen!).

 I was nearly delirious with fatigue (and hunger!) when I took the photo below:

 After getting a tiny peek at the museum, I headed back to the hotel to fall into bed (after having a lovely goat cheese and arugula sandwich)!
 The next morning I woke up to do emails and start processing some of the photos I had taken.
 My plan was that I would take a brief walk up to the White House and the Washington Monument before heading back to the airport.
 The reality?
-Despite the hotel being only about two blocks away from both those places, I got lost.
+Despite the hotel is only about two blocks away from both those places, I got lost.

 This is typical (hence the name of my blog).
 I was trying to use Google Maps on my phone, but I think I was just really tired and it was cold with a chilly wind.
 I wandered around (probably in a circle) for about an hour and then headed back to the hotel.
-At the last corner before crossing over the the Sofitel, I looked up and saw the photo I posted last Thursday (hint: the Washington Monument)!
+At the last corner before crossing over the Sofitel, I looked up and saw the photo I posted last Thursday (hint: the Washington Monument)!

 No matter.
 As I approached the hotel the welcoming flag of my adoptive country bristled in the wind just for me!